timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # model4  5 -1893.492
 ```

 Clearly, including a random effect of species identity substantially improved the model fit (i.e. the AIC values of model4 is much lower than that of model2).
-A lot of variation in the response variable (metabolic rate) is explained by variation among species.
+A lot of variation in the response variable (metabolic rate) is explained by variation among species (looking at the column 'Std.Dev.' under 'Random effects:' again).
 In fact a lot of the variation that we previously attributed to variation among studies is shown in this model to be attributable to variation among species (a potential difficulty for the model here is that study identity and species identity are obviously correlated; in other words, certain studies tended to focus on certain species).

 Have a think about other ways that you could analyse these variables (for example, other explanatory variables that you could consider).
 For hints, you could have a look at the paper by Hudson et. al.